soda-cdm/documentation/kahu/development_guide.md

  make generated_files
 ```

-4. For any modification to other part of the code, execute below command to  build the binaries and generate the docker images.
+4. For any modification to other part of the code, execute below commands to  build the binaries and generate the docker images.
 ```shell
  make release-images
 ```